Meri Mishaal

-Meri Mishaal (میری مشال) is a Pakistani romantic drama television series premiered on Aaj Entertainment on 20 June 2020.
-It has Shazeal Shoukat, Hamza Tariq Jamil and Arman Ali Pasha in leads.
+Meri Mishaal (میری مشال) is a 2020 Pakistani romantic drama television series premiered on Aaj Entertainment on 20 June 2020.
+It stars Shazeal Shoukat, Hamza Tariq Jamil and Arman Ali Pasha in leads.

 Plot

 It is the story of a young woman, Mishaal, who falls in love with famous actor Mahir Khan.
 Her love and dream of marrying Mahir motivates her to pursue a job in media, all the while knowing it's a dream that can never come true because she belongs to a middle-class family, and unwillingly marries Adeen.